 It is well known that the key to any effective response program is effective communication.
-PLU encourages all members of the campus community to report any emergencies or occurring incidents on campus to Campus Safety using an on-campus phone dial (7911) or a cell phone dial (253) 535-7911 or calling 911 for outside emergency responders.
+PLU encourages all members of the campus community to report any life threatening emergencies by calling 911 then calling Campus Safety using an on-campus phone dial (7911) or a cell phone dial (253) 535-7911.